Ethiopia Lodges at a glance

 Dorze Lodge is a real gem in southern Ethiopia, with staff providing a level of service that rivals that found in the more established lodges in the north of the country.
 The lodge has a unique charm and is made up of small tukul rooms constructed in the unique Dorze style and is entirely constructed and managed by Dorze people.

-The panoramic views across the surrounding landscape are stunning, and the lodge offers a range of services and products that are traditionally made by the Dorze community such as cotton sheets woven on site, and local high-quality honey.
+The panoramic views across the surrounding landscape are stunning, and the lodge offers a range of services and products that are traditionally made by the Dorze community such as cotton sheets woven on site, and local honey.
 There is also a restaurant serving dishes made from locally sourced ingredients.

 Lale's Camp, Omo Valley

-Whilst not technically a lodge, Lale’s Camp is one of a kind and a great option for those looking for more a surface introduction to the Omo Valley.
+Whilst not technically a lodge, Lale’s Camp is one of a kind and a great option for those looking for more than a surface introduction to the Omo Valley.

-The camp is made up of four large canvas tents, shaded under a canopy of fig trees right at the edge of the Om river.
+The camp is made up of four large canvas tents, shaded under a canopy of fig trees right at the edge of the Omo river.
 Each is spacious, equipped with an en-suite, featuring a flushing toilet and bucket showers, and private veranda.
 The food provided at the camp is filling and delicious, with cooked breakfasts made to fuel you through a day’s exploring, delicious picnics, and three-course dinners.

 Access to the camp is by vehicle, driving through the remote bush and passing by small villages on the journey.
 During the wet season the camp can only be accessed by boat.
 The focus of a stay at Lale’s Camp is to learn more about local customs and traditions and make meaningful connections with local tribes.
 The camp provides an extraordinary opportunity to explore a virtually untouched area of Ethiopia which would otherwise be inaccessible and hosts only around 50 people a year.